-There is a required tick box which must be ticked by the applicant as part of the registration process on the volunteering platform, to confirm they have read and accept this Volunteering Policy.
+There is a 'required' tick box which must be ticked by the applicant as part of the application process on the volunteering platform, to confirm they have read and accept this Volunteering Policy.

-We are lucky enough to receive a high volume of offers to volunteer with our programme, so there is no guarantee that we will be able to accept every volunteer who registers their interest.
-On some occasions, more applicants apply for a particular role than we have opportunities for in the rota.
-In these cases, we would invite a selection of applicants to interview, based on the information provided on the registration form.
+We are lucky enough to receive a high volume of offers to volunteer with our programme, so we are not able to accept every volunteer who completes an application form.
+When more applicants apply for a particular role than we have opportunities for in the rota, we would invite a selection of applicants to interview, based on the information provided on the application form.